Continue reading on DataGuidance with:

 Violation of any of the provisions above is a felony, resulting in imprisonment and loss of voting rights.

-- develop, implement, and maintain an information security program based on its individual risk assessment with a designated employee in charge of the information security program; and
+• develop, implement, and maintain an information security program based on its individual risk assessment with a designated employee in charge of the information security program; and

-- investigate any cybersecurity breach and notify the Insurance Commissioner of the Department of Commerce and Insurance of a cybersecurity event if the licensee is a domiciled insurer or if more than 250 Tennesseans are impacted.
+• investigate any cybersecurity breach and notify the Insurance Commissioner of the Department of Commerce and Insurance of a cybersecurity event if the licensee is a domiciled insurer or if more than 250 Tennesseans are impacted.

-Currently there is no law in Tennessee that requires employers to keep employee data private.
+Currently, there is no law in Tennessee that requires employers to keep employee data private.
 The Americans with Disability Act of 1990 and other federal statutes impose certain obligations on employers, but there are no state-specific obligations.

-Tennessee law prohibits the use of automatic dialling devices to telemarket to Tennessee residents, as per §47-18-1501 et seq. of Part 15 of Chapter 18 of Title 47 of the Tenn.
+Tennessee law prohibits the use of automatic dialing devices to telemarket to Tennessee residents, as per §47-18-1501 et seq. of Part 15 of Chapter 18 of Title 47 of the Tenn.
 Code.
-A violation of this law can result in a Class A misdemeanour charge, which carries fines, or civil penalties of up to $1,000 per call made in violation of the law.
+A violation of this law can result in a Class A misdemeanor charge, which carries fines, or civil penalties of up to $1,000 per call made in violation of the law.
 It further prohibits sending advertising emails to Tennessee residents that do not include an email and telephone number which the receiver can use to opt out of further communication.

 §47-18-2501 et seq. of Part 25 of Chapter 18 of Title 47 of the Tenn.
-Code also requires for certain characters to be included in every advertising email, and notes in §47-18-2501(d) that if an email consists of unsolicited advertising material for the lease, sale, rental, gift offer or other disposition of any realty, goods, services or extension of credit, the subject line of each and every message must include 'ADV:' as the first four characters.
-If these messages contain information that consists of unsolicited advertising material for the lease, sale, rental, gift offer, or other disposition of any realty, goods, services, or extension of credit, that may only be viewed, purchased, rented, leased, or held in possession by an individual 18 years of age or older, the subject line of each and every message must include 'ADV:ADLT' as the first eight characters.
+Code also requires for certain characters to be included in every advertising email, and notes in §47-18-2501(d) that if an email consists of unsolicited advertising material for the lease, sale, rental, gift offer, or other disposition of any realty, goods, services or extension of credit, the subject line of each and every message must include 'ADV:' as the first four characters.
+If these messages contain information that consists of unsolicited advertising material for the lease, sale, rental, gift offer, or other disposition of any realty, goods, services, or extension of credit, that may only be viewed, purchased, rented, leased, or held in possession by an individual 18 years of age or older, the subject line of each and every message must include 'ADV: ADLT' as the first eight characters.

 A violation of any provision of this law can result in damages to the receiver of the email of $10 per email or $5,000 per day.
 Electronic service providers who merely transmit emails are not held liable under this law.

 Currently, no Tennessee law addresses requirements for privacy policies for businesses operating in the state.
-Tennessee businesses are subject to the Federal Trade Commission prohibitions against unfair or deceptive practices in security or privacy notices, but there are no additional obligations imposed by Tennessee law.
+Tennessee businesses are subject to the Federal Trade Commission ('FTC') prohibitions against unfair or deceptive practices in security or privacy notices, but there are no additional obligations imposed by Tennessee law.

 Tennessee law, at §47-18-2901 of Part 29 of Chapter 18 of Title 47 of the Tenn.
-Code requires state, county and municipal agencies to 'create safeguards and procedures' to secure information about Tennessee citizens stored on laptops used by their employees.
+Code requires state, county, and municipal agencies to 'create safeguards and procedures' to secure information about Tennessee citizens stored on laptops used by their employees.
 A Tennessee citizen will have a private right of action and claim of damages against the state if he or she proves 'by clear and convincing evidence' that the state's failure to safeguard the information resulted in the citizen being a victim of identity theft.

 Video Consumer Privacy

-Although consumer video rental stores are more and more difficult to find in Tennessee every year, Tennessee still has a law in effect protecting any information as to whether a consumer rented or requested 'specific videos or services' from unauthorised disclosure (see §47-18-2201 et seq. of Part 22 of Chapter 18 of Title 47 of Tenn.
+Although consumer video rental stores are more and more difficult to find in Tennessee every year, Tennessee still has a law in effect protecting any information as to whether a consumer rented or requested 'specific videos or services' from unauthorized disclosure (see §47-18-2201 et seq. of Part 22 of Chapter 18 of Title 47 of Tenn.
 Code).